benjamindkilleen/benjamindkilleen.github.io/_posts/2020-11-10-how-to-have-an-opinion.md

 morality.
 If the answer failed to impress, he reserved the right to ask us to leave.
 He never exercised this right to its fullest extent -- actually tossing someone out -- but the fear of such humiliation motivated us to prioritize his assigned readings over the Wednesday Bar Night, for example.

-However, I do remember one occasion where he came very close.
+I do remember one occasion, however, where he came very close.
+"Mr. Daniels," he said, at the beginning of class.
+"What does Marx mean by relative surplus value?"

 The poor student grasped at straws while Lyons prompted his slipshod memory, all the while claiming that he couldn't keep his thoughts straight because he had read the passage so late at night.
 Maybe he was telling the truth, or maybe he never touched the reading.
 Either way, no one could help him.
-As he failed, more than once, to identify even one reasonable definition of relative surplus value (in the context of Marx), a deep sense of dread settled over his empathetic comrades, some of them too well aware that on another morning they might have been just as unlucky.
+As he failed, more than once, to identify the author's definition of relative surplus value, a deep sense of dread settled over his empathetic comrades, some of them too well aware that on another morning they might have been just as unlucky.
+We waited for the moment when David Lyons would exercise his right.

-I remember Prof. Lyons' last question as if he burned it into my brain.
-"Mr. Daniels," he said.
+I remember the last question as if he burned it into my brain.
+"Mr. Daniels," Prof. Lyons said.
 "I'm going to ask you this, and I trust you'll answer honestly."
 He paused.

 Mr. Daniels nodded for him to continue.